The Arb is OPEN – and so is the Public Restroom!

 Open to the public: Wednesday through Sunday (CLOSED Monday and Tuesday)

-ALL public buildings are CLOSED.
+Other than the restrooms, all other public buildings are CLOSED.
 Please do not approach staff without a mask on.
-Dogs are welcome, but are required to be leashed at all times.
+Dogs are welcome but are required to be leashed at all times.
 Please pick up after yourselves and your dogs.

 Donations are requested: $5 per person/$3 per dog.